 Figure 1.
 Distribution of Bayley-4 cognitive percentile scores across 28 infants with both 6 and 12-month timepoints.

 Discussion: Regression and correlation analyses revealed no significant interaction between cognitive scores, as measured by the Bayley Scales of Infant and Toddler Development, at 6- and 12-months of age.
 This result is consistent with the currently published literature, indicating that early infancy developmental abilities are not a reliable metric of later development.
-These analysis also revealed that cognitive scores, as measured by the Bayley Scales of Infant and Toddler Development at 6- and 12-months were predictive of thedid not predict EEG at either timepoint. amount of clean EEG data.
-These findings suggest that the quantity of usable EEG data, in terms of time and channel count, may be independent of developmental milestones at this age.
-Our EEG data, therefore, is not biased towards only a small sample of our infants, indicating that with implementation of proper techniques, high quality EEG data can be collected regardless of an infant’s cognitive or motor abilities.
-It is possiblelikely that specific features of thewithin EEG signals, such as particular spectral power frequency bands or event related potentials will hold predictive value for infant development, and we plan to investigate how specific spectral characters map onto cognitive scores for these infants across time.
+These analyses also revealed that cognitive scores, as measured by the Bayley Scales of Infant and Toddler Development at 6- and 12-months did not predict EEG data quality at either timepoint.
+These findings suggest that data quality may remain independent of developmental level and support the continued use of EEG as a measure to examine infants that have developmental delays.
+It is possible that specific features of the EEG signal, such as spectral power or event related potentials will hold predictive value for infant development, and we plan to investigate how specific spectral characteristics map onto cognitive scores for these infants across time.

 References: